Merge Artifactory configuration with jf rt transfer-config-merge

 • Use --include-repos and --include-projects to selectively merge specific items.

-• Wildcards are supported in repository and project filters (e.g., libs-*, team-*).
+• Wildcards are supported in repository and project filters (for example, libs-*, team-*).

 What’s Next